skwp/dotfiles/README.md

  * TagBar - hit ,T to see a list of methods in a class (uses ctags)
  * CtrlP - Ctrl-p or ,t to find a file
  * VimBookmarks - toggle an anonymous bookmark ,bb and go thru them ,bn ,bp and clear them ,bc
- * TabMan - hit ,mt to see all tabs and buffers in a tree.
-Easy to navigate and close.

 #### Git